connexcs/docs/docs/README.md

 ### Logo and Image Guidelines

-+ All images have a "connexblue" border
-+ Images should be

 + Use Reference-style:

     ![alt text][logo]

-    [logo]: src/common/images/icon48.png "Logo Title Text 2"
+    [logo]: main/images/icon48.png "Logo Title Text 2"

++ All images have a "connexblue" border
++ Images should be indented 4 spaces.
+This is accomplished in two ways:
+    + If the image appears in or just after a list, enter 4 spaces prior to the "alt text" tag
+    + For images that are not in/after a list, add "&emsp" before the "alt text" tag

 ### Typography
 - font